Peter B. Rutledge: Teaching career

 In 2003, Rutledge accepted a teaching position as an associate professor of law at the Columbus School of Law at The Catholic University of America, and was chosen as Professor of the Year for four consecutive years.
 In 2008, he accepted a position as a tenured associate professor of law at the University of Georgia School of Law.
-He served as the law school's Associate Dean for Faculty Development from 2013-2014, and became its Dean on January 1, 2015.
+He served as the law school's Associate Dean for Faculty Development from 2013-2014, and was its Dean from January 1, 2015 to December 31, 2024.
 Rutledge teaches Civil Procedure, International Business Transactions and International Litigation and Arbitration.
 He has lectured at universities such as Oxford University and Cambridge University as well as teaching as a Fulbright Professor at the Institut für Zivilverfahrensrecht.
 Besides his teaching and writing, Rutledge is sought for legal advice and expertise on matters such as litigation, arbitration, the U.S. Supreme Court and international dispute resolution including appearing as an expert witness in both litigation and arbitration, and multiple times testifying before the U.S. Congress on pending legislation.